SysKitTeam/docs-spdockit/installation/installation-faq.md

 ### How do I set up SPDocKit?

 SPDocKit supports SharePoint 2007, SharePoint 2010, SharePoint 2013 and SharePoint 2016 server.
 [See more details here.](#internal/requirements/system-requirements)
-Check out our [installation guide](#internal/installation/instalaltion-guide) which is followed by the [configuration guide](#internal/configuration/configure-spdockit).
+Check out our [installation guide](#internal/installation/instalaltion-guide) and the followup, the [configuration guide](#internal/configuration/configure-spdockit).
-Once you have installed everything you can [take snapshot](#internal/how-to/sharepoint-farm-snapshots/maunal-snapshots) of your farm.
+Once you have installed everything you can [take a snapshot](#internal/how-to/sharepoint-farm-snapshots/maunal-snapshots) of your farm.

-### If I choose ''run only'' option in SPDocKit, what happens?
+### If I choose the “Run only” option in SPDocKit, what happens?
-If you choose “run only”, the following features will not be available:
+If you choose “Run only”, the following features will not be available:

 * SPDocKit Service and all autoamtic features
 * Permissions Explorer History